 Details of the current ownership rules are summarized below.

-The rule effectively prohibits a merger between any two of these television networks: ABC, CBS, Fox, and NBC.
+FCC rules effectively prohibit a merger between any two of the big four broadcast television networks: ABC, CBS, Fox, and NBC.

 Local Radio Ownership